nmathew1929/proj0/README.md

 To download the template files and to get started go [here](https://github.com/Berkeley-CS61B/skeleton-sp19/tree/master/proj0)

-## All rights reserved to respective owners.
+## All rights reserved to their respective owners.